Financial Help for Health Coverage in CT - Access Health CT openEnroll_start=11/01/2022

 • Must be a Connecticut resident and a citizen or lawful resident of the United States, and not in prison (other than pending final disposition of charges).

-• Must enroll in a Qualified Health Plan (QHP) offered through Access Health CT
+• Must enroll in a Qualified Health Plan (QHP) offered through Access Health CT.

-• If you are married, you must file a joint federal tax return (unless you are a victim of domestic abuse or spousal abandonment).
+• If you are married, you must file a joint federal income tax return (unless you are a victim of domestic abuse or spousal abandonment).

 • You must file a federal income tax return for the year that you received any APTCs and an IRS Form 8962 to make sure that you got the correct amount of APTCs during the year.